 The pension plan is a closed plan and has been since July 1980.
 The number of active teachers contributing to the plan is steadily declining while the number of retired teachers and spouses are dying which is decreasing the overall number of pension recipients.
 The administrative functions relative to the pension plan are moving toward a pension payroll function only.
 The Fund itself will be depleted by 2030.
-The Teachers' Disability Benefits Plan will be completely wound up in 2024 when the youngest teacher in the plan reaches age 65.
+The Teachers' Disability Benefits Plan was wound up effective February 2023 when the last teacher eligible for disability benefits turned age 65.
 The dental and group life insurance programs serve all teachers and these services will continue indefinitely.